-Heidi Sipe, Umatilla School District Superintendent since 2007, has been named the 2016 Oregon Superintendent of the Year by the Oregon Association of School Executives (OASE) and the Confederation of Oregon School Administrators (COSA).
+Heidi Sipe, Umatilla School District Superintendent since 2007, has been named the 2016 Oregon Superintendent of the Year by the Oregon Association of School Executives (OASE) and the Coalition of Oregon School Administrators (COSA).
 This award automatically places Sipe in the running for the National Superintendent of the Year Award from the American Association of School Administrators (AASA), sponsored by Aramark and Valic.
 Sipe’s selection as Oregon Superintendent of the Year was formally announced at the Oregon School Boards Association annual conference in Portland.

 "When we gather Oregon superintendents in a room, Heidi is a leader among leaders,” said Beaverton Superintendent Jeff Rose, who currently serves as OASE President.
 “As we would all hope and expect, she is passionate about student success and deeply committed to her community.
 What sets Heidi apart is her keen ability to think strategically guided by her integrity.
 She is a collaborative leader, known throughout Oregon for being a good listener and a bold educator."

 Salam Noor, Oregon Deputy Superintendent of Public Instruction, concurred.
 “Heidi is an outstanding educational leader with a deep commitment to equity and a strong belief in the promise and potential of each and every child,” Noor said.
 “Her passion, dedication, and vision make her a true asset not just to her district and region but to the whole state.
 I cannot think of anyone more deserving of this honor.”